EdyCommits/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+##Adding Trello credentials
+1. Create an account on https://trello.com/signup.
+2. Generate an API key and token by following the instructions https://trello.com/app-key.
+3. Copy the key a token and paste in config.py file

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: